Kel-Lu/SciGen/hub.md

 ## Models with a sequence classification head

+Previously mentioned `model` instance  with an additional sequence classification head.

 ```py
 import torch
 model = torch.hub.load('huggingface/pytorch-transformers', 'modelForSequenceClassification', 'bert-base-uncased')    # Download model and configuration from S3 and cache.